Vandanagm/Netflix-Clone-App-MERN-stack/Netflix-main/Netflix-main/README.md

 This project is a Netflix clone built using the MERN stack (MongoDB, Express.js, React.js, Node.js) and JWT authentication.
 It allows users to register, log in, and access a collection of movies and TV shows.

-## Live Website

-The website is live and can be accessed at [https://mynetflix-six.vercel.app](https://mynetflix-six.vercel.app).

 ## Login Credentials

 To log in to the website, please use the following credentials: